The role of experience in the development and maturation of neural circuits

 Yet we also know that experience has a major impact on the maturation of cortical circuits.
 The density of synaptic connections in visual cortex doubles in the first year of human life.
 If vision in one of the two eyes is obscured for a period of time in the first year after birth, then signals from that eye become functionally disconnected from visual cortex (amblyopia).
 If both eyes are obscured, then motion processing suffers dramatically.
 While there has been significant research addressing how visual cortical inputs can be rewired during a “critical” period after receptive field properties have been initially established, we are interested in understanding how experience influences the initial assembly of neuronal circuits and the initial emergence of receptive field properties.

-Motion selectivity emerges after the onset of
+Motion selectivity emerges after the onset of visual experience

 At eye opening (left example), most neurons are selective for oriented bars but respond equally to motion in one of two opposite directions (green symbols; symbol orientation indicates cell orientation preference).
 After several days of natural visual experience (right example), a majority of neurons exhibit a strong preference for one direction of motion (red arrows).
 From Li/Van Hooser et al., 2008.